A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling

 \subsubsection{Typical retrieval bands}

-We now repeat the above exercise but with a wavelength range of 0.2-30 $\mu$m at a spectral resolution of R = 100, a typical lower end resolution used in contemporary retrieval modelling for sub-stellar atmospheres.
-We recover cross sections at the 8+8 split Legendre nodes typically used in the petitRADTRANS retrieval model \citep{Molliere2019}.
-We produce k-tables and p-tables for all species at a temperature of 1000 K and pressure of 1 bar.
-For the p-tables we use 32 spline knots.
+I now repeat the above exercise but with a wavelength range of 0.2-30 $\mu$m at a spectral resolution of $R$ = 100, a typical lower end resolution used in contemporary retrieval modelling for substellar atmospheres.
+I recover cross sections at the 8+8 split Legendre nodes typically used in the petitRADTRANS retrieval model \citep{Molliere2019}.
+I produce k-tables and p-tables for all species at a temperature of 1000 K and pressure of 1 bar.
+For the p-tables I use 32 spline knots.

-In Figure \ref{fig:mix_ex_R100} we show the results of this test, comparing the RORR and PRAS methods to reference PM values.
+In Figure \ref{fig:mix_ex_R100} I show the results of this test, comparing the RORR and PRAS methods to reference PM values.
 Similar to the previous test, the PRAS method shows consistent error characteristics to the RORR method.
-Overall, PRAS is slightly tighter towards the central reference line than the RORR method in the mid and high $g$ value range in most bands.
+Overall, PRAS is slightly tighter towards the PM reference line than the RORR method in the mid and high $g$ value range in most bands.
 This suggests PRAS is able to recover slightly more accurate k-coefficients with respect to the reference pre-mixed cross sections than RORR.
-However, for a single, purple coloured, wavelength band, PRAS overestimates the final extreme $g$ value opacity by around a factor of two compared to RORR.
-This is probably due to a poorer CDF spline fitting for a species in this band.